-Penal Code 211 PC is the California statute that defines the crime of robbery as “the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.”
-Robbery is a felony that carries a penalty of up to 9 years in state prison.
+California Penal Code 211 PC defines the crime of robbery as “the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.”
+Robbery is a felony punishable by up to 9 years in state prison.

 - Breaking into a house (committing the 459 PC burglary) while the residents are inside, then threatening them with physical harm before stealing some of their personal property;1